nicotine-plus/nicotine-plus/README.md

 ## Download

-The current stable version of Nicotine+ is 3.2.9, released on March 5, 2023.
+This is an old version of Nicotine+ 3.2.9, released on March 5, 2023.
 See the [release notes](NEWS.md).

-Downloads are available for:
+Legacy Downloads are available for:

  * [GNU/Linux, *BSD and Solaris](doc/DOWNLOADS.md#gnulinux-bsd-solaris)
  * [Windows](doc/DOWNLOADS.md#windows)
  * [macOS](doc/DOWNLOADS.md#macos)

+If you want the latest version of Nicotine+, see the [Nicotine+ Website](https://nicotine-plus.org/).

 ## Get Involved